OzAmram/BstarToTW_CMSDAS2024_BackgroundEstimation/README.md

 This requires that a workspace has been generated for the given signal mass point.

 ## Plotting the ML fit results
-You can plot the pots-fit distributions and the nuisance parameter pulls using the following command:
+You can plot the post-fit distributions and the nuisance parameter pulls using the following command:
 ```
 python bstar.py -s [mass] --plot
 ```